foxfluff/rpi-cluster/3dprint/README.md

 | RigthCaddy.stl | 4 (1 for each RPi) | PETG (for flexibility) |
 | BaseCaddyHousing.stl | 0, this is a test piece | N/A |

+Each part has already been arranged with the appropriate surface facing the bed.
+I would not recommend rotating any part to be on a different print surface.

 ## Assembly

 **LeftCaddy.stl, RightCaddy.stl:** Using the screws included with the POE Hat,